 Q. What happens if I miss the deadline for requesting a modified paper?

-A. Where it is not possible (due to time constraints) for WJEC to produce a modified paper, the WJEC may allow the paper in question to be enlarged within a centre (under secure conditions) up to 90 minutes to the scheduled start time of the examination.
-Approval (via AAO) must be received by the centre before-hand.
+A. Where it is not possible (due to time constraints) for WJEC to produce a modified paper, the centre may enlarge the relevant paper (under secure conditions) up to 90 minutes before the scheduled start time of the examination.

 A. Centres are asked (in all circumstances) to submit a completed copy of JCQ/LCW FORM 15 to Special Requirements at WJEC and to the moderator.

 Q. What happens if a candidate attends for an examination with a temporary injury?

 A. Centres may submit an application for a suitable access arrangement (scribe) using AAO.
 Centres may also wish to apply for Special Consideration if appropriate using the online system.